 According to the WHO report 2017, more than 300 million people suffer from depression globally.
 Mental health is a continuum.
-According to IHME, Global Burden of Disease, globally, mental and substance use disorders are very common: around one-in-six people (15-20 per cent) have one or more mental or substance use disorders.
+According to Institute of Health Metrics and Evaluation (IHME), Global Burden of Disease, globally, mental and substance use disorders are very common: around one-in-six people (15-20 per cent) have one or more mental or substance use disorders.

 In India, the singular age-old social percept of "Log Kya Kahengey" is relevant for everyone.
 It cuts across all lines of gender, caste, religion, socio-economic class, and region.
-It reigns supreme in regulating people's decisions, because should people's vulnerabilities become public knowledge, they will invite judgement, rumours and sometimes also directs hate towards them.
-Henceforth, suppressing the much needed psychological care.
+It regulates people's decisions, because should their vulnerabilities become public knowledge, it shall invite judgement and rumours.
+Scared of the same, they give in, henceforth, suppressing the much needed psychological care.
 Mental illness is treatable.
 We need to ensure that people feel safe reaching out for assistance.
 To make this possible, there is a need to convince the society to care about mental health issues.